OpsMx/standard-isd-gitops/upgrade/README.md

 11. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`
 12. `kubectl -n opsmx-isd apply -f serviceaccount.yaml` # Edit namespace if changed from the default "opsmx-isd"

-13. Upgrade DB:
+13. Pre DB Sanity Check:

       This can be be executed as a kubenetes job

-   -  `kubectl -n opsmx-isd apply -f ISD-DB-Migrate-job.yaml`   # Edit namespace if changed from the default "opsmx-isd"
+   -  `kubectl -n opsmx-isd apply -f ISD-Pre-Helm-job.yaml`   # Edit namespace if changed from the default "opsmx-isd"

 14. `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]